rhroberts/kfit/NOTES.md

 ### Low Priority

-- Not at all necessary, but would be a good learning experience to rewrite with gtk and compare
-- Would be interesting to have the app "learn" from previous fits
+- Would be useful to have the app "learn" from previous fits
-    - this would just be keeping the results, for example, for gau1 and using those in the next fit, even if other models are added
+    - this would just involve keeping the results, for example, for gau1 and using those in the next fit, even if other models are added
 - Think more carefully about when/why things *actually* need to be class attributes of App()

 ### Done